Bachelor of Laws

 A clinical legal subject is available as an elective.
 Many students are encouraged and elect to complete clerkships or internships with law firms during their holidays.
 Students have recently been given the opportunity to work in Malaysia to undertake two weeks work experience in two law firms, Detta Samen & Co Law Firm – Kuching and Chur Associates – Kuala Lumpur.
 Current client base includes individuals, trade associations and corporate entities in manufacturing, trading, service, retail, exhibition organising, property development, construction, environmental protection, shipping, intellectual property, information communication technology, e-commerce, health care, entertainment and media.
 Internships and work experience do not form part of degree requirements.

 The Bachelor of Laws degree is your first step towards being able to practise law in Australia.
 With further study, you will have the opportunity to take leading positions in the public and private sectors, such as solicitor in private practice, barrister, government lawyer, in-house counsel and academia.
 The degree can also be used to gain admission internationally; however, you are advised to confirm admission requirements in the particular jurisdiction in which you wish to practise.

 Popular Combined Degrees

-When you finish your Bachelors degree, you will normally apply for your postgraduate professional qualification, the Postgraduate Diploma in Legal Practice (PLT).
+When you finish your Bachelors degree, you will normally apply for your postgraduate professional qualification, the Graduate Diploma in Legal Practice (PLT).

 || 2014 January 2014 May 2014 September 2015 January 2015 May 2015 September